kevindimayuga/ecommerce-backend-kd/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

-This repo is for module thirteen's challenge assignment.
+M13 - This repo is a a Object-Relational Mapping (ORM) project that will build the back end for an e-commerce site.

 ## Description